cancui0403/cancui0403.github.io/_news/announcement_2.md

 related_posts: false
 ---

+During my work on brain functional network with Prof. Kai Kang and Prof. Ben Wu, I met a severe identifiability issue in our initial latent space formulation.
+Although we did not take that fomulation later, I felt that the process of trying to solve this issue was rewarding.
+So I decided to record it.

 > **Abstract**
 >
 > **The Problem: Isometric Invariance**
 > Distance-based latent space models possess an inherent invariance to Euclidean isometries (rotations, translations).
-This invariance manifests as **non-identifiability** in statistical inference.
+This invariance manifests as non-identifiability in statistical inference.
 >
 > **The Consequences**
 > Practically, this leads to two major issues: